-Table 17 Regulatory Impacts Analysis Pursuant to H&SC Section 40727.2
+Table 16Regulatory Impacts Analysis Pursuant to H&SC Section 40727.2

-Section 11-18- Description Comparable State / Air District Rule or Program Discussion 101 Description: The purpose of the proposed rule is to ensure facilities the emit TACs do not pose an unacceptable health risk to nearby people.
-AB 2588: The goals of the Air Toxics "Hot Spots" Act (AB 2855) are to collect emission data, to identify facilities having localized impacts, to ascertain health risks, to notify nearby residents of significant risks, and to reduce those significant risks to acceptable levels.
+Section 11-18- Description Comparable State / Air District Rule or Program Discussion 101 Description : The purpose of the proposed rule is to ensure facilities the emit TACs do not pose an unacceptable health risk to nearby people.
+AB 2588 : The goals of the Air Toxics "Hot Spots" Act (AB 2855) are to collect emission data, to identify facilities having localized impacts, to ascertain health risks, to notify nearby residents of significant risks, and to reduce those significant risks to acceptable levels.
 The stated goals of both Rule 11-18 and the AB 2588 programs are similar; however, the levels of acceptable risks differ.
 Under Rule 11-18, the risk action level for risk reduction would be set at 10/M for cancer risk and 1.0 for acute and chronic hazard indices (HI), whereas under the Air District AB 2588 program, the risk action level was set at 100/M for cancer risk and 10 for acute and chronic hazard indices.
-102 Applicability: The rule would apply to facilities that report their toxic emissions to the Air District as required by the AB 2588, H&SC Section 44340 et seq.
-AB 2588: This is the same as the Air District AB 2588 Program.
-No actionable requirements 103 Stationary Diesel Engines Exemption: Diesel engines which have a health screening prioritization score less than 250.
+102 Applicability : The rule would apply to facilities that report their toxic emissions to the Air District as required by the AB 2588, H&SC Section 44340 et seq.
+AB 2588 : This is the same as the Air District AB 2588 Program.
+No actionable requirements 103 Stationary Diesel Engines Exemption : Diesel engines which have a health screening prioritization score less than 250.
 N/A While the AB 2588 program has no similar exemption, at its current action levels, these facilities would not be included under its risk reduction program (SB 1731).
 Further, the ARB intends to address back-up diesel generators in collaboration with CAPCOA: "develop Industrywide Guidelines for sources that support essential goods and essential public services where their emissions may result in cancer risk estimates above District thresholds (e.g., gasoline dispensing facilities, emergency standby diesel engines)."
-104 Retail Gasoline Dispensing Facilities Exemption: All retail gasoline stations would be exempted from the requirements of the Rule.
+28 104 Retail Gasoline Dispensing Facilities Exemption: All retail gasoline stations would be exempted from the requirements of the Rule.
 N/A The rule would not apply to retail gas stations because these facilities already are controlled with technology that would be considered TBARCT and they will also be addressed by industrywide guidelines that would be developed by the ARB and CAPCOA.
-201-220 Definitions N/A No actionable requirements 301 Compliance with Risk Reduction Plan: Obtain Air District approval of a Risk Reduction Plan, and SB 1731 - H&SC §44392: Implementation of plan.
-This is essentially the same as Section 301 with the exception that Rule 11-18 allows the Rule 11-18 establishes risk action levels that are significantly more stringent that those of the Air District AB 2588.
-The risk level at which triggers the plan requirements differ - Under Rule 11-18, the risk action level for risk reduction would be set at 10/M for cancer risk and 10 for hazard indices, whereas under
+201-220 Definitions N/A No actionable requirements 301 Compliance with Risk SB 1731 - H&SC §44392 : Rule 11-18 establishes risk action levels that are significantly Reduction Plan: Implementation of plan.
+This is more stringent that those of the Air District AB 2588.
+The risk Obtain Air District approval essentially the same as Section level at which triggers the plan requirements differ - Under Rule of a Risk Reduction Plan, 301 with the exception that 11-18, the risk action level for risk reduction would be set at and Rule 11-18 allows the 10/M for cancer risk and 10 for hazard indices, whereas under